02 Capabilities

 • Matter-specific custom apps when the workflow justifies it

-The same data is being typed three times by three different people.
-Or the office manager has a "system" of color-coded spreadsheets that the firm cannot survive without.
-Or you tried to hire a developer once and it ended badly.
+Trigger: The same data is being typed three times by three different people.
+Or the office manager has a “system” of color-coded spreadsheets that the firm cannot survive without.
+Or you tried to hire a developer and it didn’t work.

 CAP_07